 NYEWASCO has a well-defined strategic direction that is encapsulated in her vision and mission statements.
 The vision statement paints clearly the desired future state of NYEWASCO while mission statement articulates the purpose or what NYEWASCO wants to do.

-- The Nyeri Water & Sewerage Company Limited (NYEWASCO) was incorporated on 23rd September 1997 under the Kenya Companies Act Chapter 486 and commenced operations in July 1998.
+- The Nyeri Water & Sanitation Company Limited (NYEWASCO) was incorporated on 23rd September 1997 under the Kenya Companies Act Chapter 486 and commenced operations in July 1998.